Skip to Content

 If you’re coming from Sintra, you can take bus 1623 to Cascais.
 The bus ride takes about 40 minutes.

-➤ If you prefer to join a day tour, check out the Lisbon to Pena Palace, Sintra, Cabo da Roca & Cascais Daytrip that includes all these must-see destinations in a full-day tour from Lisbon. ➥ BOOK IT HERE
+➤ If you prefer to join a day tour, check out the Pena Palace, Sintra, Cabo da Roca & Cascais Daytrip that includes all these must-see destinations in a full-day tour from Lisbon. ➥ BOOK IT HERE

 HOW TO SAVE MONEY IN LISBON